 If your furnace is running but the house is still cold, your outflow vents and registers may be closed or blocked.
 This is especially common for heating ducts in the floor.
 Check to see if your vents are open and that no rugs or furniture are obstructing them.
 Vents are often located near external walls under windows.
 And even long curtains can obstruct airflow or re-direct it to undesired directions.
 If your vents are blocked, schedule a duct cleaning service to get everything flowing smoothly.

 9. Is something blocking your fresh air intake?

 Not all furnaces vent through chimneys.
 Many newer furnaces have their fresh air intakes and exhaust runs through the side of the home and deep snow, windblown leaves, insects, and moisture can create exhaust problems.
 If this is the case, consult a licensed technician about possible venting solutions.

 The best way to keep your furnace running is to have your heating system inspected by an expert before winter strikes.
 Annual furnace maintenance by a licensed technician can save you time, frustration, and money.

 If you’ve tried everything and your furnace still isn’t working, call Enercare to speak with an Enercare licensed technician.
-They can do a deeper dive into specific issues with your furnace model — before you need an emergency furnace repair call for no heat in winter
+They can do a deeper dive into specific issues with your furnace model — before you need to make a furnace repair call for no heat in winter.